ome/rOMERO-gateway/README.md

 ### From package file

-If you need to install an older version of the package, because your OMERO server has an older version.
+If you need to install an older version of the package because your OMERO server has an older version, you can install directly from the package file.

 OMERO version | romero.gateway version
 --- | ---